StevenClontz/blog/source/webdev/index.markdown

 footer: true
 ---

-This page (currently a work-in-progress) serves as my portfolio of web design and development.
-My full resume can also be found at <http://resume.stevenclontz.com>.
+Welcome to my portfolio showcase some examples of my work in web development and design.
+My full resume can be found at <http://resume.stevenclontz.com>.

 ## StevenClontz.com